HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

     - Page 7: Script Application portlet.
 Added JavaScript Functions and Date and Time object examples.
     - Page 8: Added all mentioned portlets in this section except for the custom JSF portlet.

-    !!!note
+    !!!Note
         The JSP portlet file required to load Page 4 and render its portlets is located at `jsp/oob/welcome.jsp`.

-After completing the authoring steps, the anonymous and authenticated portal users must render the pages.
-Every page request uses a `/GET` API call such as `/wps/portal/portletsperf/page1`.
+Once the authoring steps are completed, both anonymous and authenticated portal users will render the pages.
+Each page request is triggered via a `/GET` API call such as `/wps/portal/portletsperf/page1`.
 A response assertion in the sampler also validates the HTML content in the response body.

 ## Limitations